coderefinery/workshop-intro/livestream.md

 ### Collaborative Document

-Even though this is a livestream workshop, you are never alone, we use a collaborative doument as our connection to you.
+Even though this is a livestream workshop, you are never alone, we use a collaborative document as our connection to you.
 We use it:

 - to distribute information to you.